 After the form is submitted, you can show your visitors a text message or redirect them to another page of your project, as well as to an external website.
 To do so, click the dropdown menu next to ‘Text after submit’, choose the option you need and enter text, URL or page number.

 By default, all forms contain CAPTCHA—your users will need to complete one in order to submit responses.
-If needed, you can remove CAPTCHA from your form by disabling the corresponding option in the widget attributes.
+If required, you can remove CAPTCHA from your form by disabling the corresponding option in the widget attributes.

 Click Styles in the widget controls to switch between vertical and horizontal layout for your Form, choose a Colored, Outlined, or Underlined scheme, and change Fields and Button attributes: spacing, color, radius, border, text style, and so on.